Chrismarsh/CHM/README.md

 Comparison of blowing snow (left) versus no blowing snow (right) for a small sub-basin of Wolf Creek Reserach Basin, located in the Yukon, Canada.
 ![](https://github.com/Chrismarsh/CHM/blob/master/wiki/output_small.gif)

-# Publications
-The manuscript describing CHM is still in preperation, and is anticipated to be submited summer 2018.

-# Usage
-Details on how to use CHM can be found in the [wiki](https://github.com/Chrismarsh/CHM/wiki)